Gerogie18/Java-Final-Winter-2025-Jennifer-Sarah-Melanie/README.md

 1. Clone the Repository:
    - Open a terminal or command prompt.
    - Navigate to the directory where you want to clone the project.
-   - Run the command git clone https://github.com/Keyin-SD14-S3/fullstack-databases-final-sprint-team-team-jl-ma-sp.git (replace username and repository-name with the actual GitHub username and repository name).
+   - Run the command git clone https://github.com/Keyin-SD14-S3/fullstack-databases-final-sprint-team-team-jl-ma-sp.git
    - Press Enter to clone the repository.
 2. Open the Project in Your IDE:
    - Open IntelliJ IDEA or VS Code.